CSCI3390Spring2025/final_project/README.md

 ## You must do the following to receive full credit:
 1. Create your report in the ``README.md`` and push it to your repo.
-2. In the report, you must include your (and any partner's) full name in addition to any collaborators.
+2. In the report, you must include your teammates' full name in addition to any collaborators.
 3. Submit a link to your repo in the Canvas assignment.

 ## Early submission bonus